blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - a.
 To understand the process of story telling as it is
 - b.
 Not to get influenced that this is the bad institution ignoring its good characteristics
 - B. Definition of Qasas/Qussas
 - a.
-Qas means “to cut/to follow/ to narrate a story”
+Qas means "to cut/to follow/ to narrate a story"
 - b.
 Popularly considered as form of public address
 - C. Benefits of Story telling
 - a.
 Serves religious purpose by attracting common man